nleiva/xrgrpc/README.md

 ## XR gRPC Config

-The following is the configuration requiered on the IOS XR device in order to enable gRPC dial-in.
+The following is the configuration requiered on the IOS XR device in order to enable gRPC dial-in with TLS support.

 ```
 !!
 IOS XR Configuration version = 6.2.2